RayHightower/RayHightower.com/about.md

 Hightower launched WisdomGroup in 1994 as a network consulting firm.
 In response to client demand, he morphed WisdomGroup into a software development company, building web and mobile applications for businesses.
 WisdomGroup gives back to the community through student internships, running user groups, and hosting conferences.

-He is a scuba diver, marathon runner, dilettante piano player, Eagle Scout, and world traveler.
+He is a scuba diver, marathon runner, dilettante piano player, skier, martial artist, Eagle Scout, and world traveler.
 He has visited every state in the USA and most continents on planet Earth.
-He earned a Bachelors in Computer Science from the University of Illinois at Chicago.
+He studied Computer Science and Engineering at the University of Illinois at Urbana-Champaign, and completed his Bachelors in Computer Science at the University of Illinois at Chicago.

 Hightower blogs and [speaks](/speaking) on technology and business growth.